anirudh9048/2dGame1/README.md

 How do we pass in the camera_pos vertex attribute to the shader? https://www.informit.com/articles/article.aspx?p=2429029

 Seems to be ok.
 Up next: draw multiple rectangles to the screen.

-Need to fill one VBO with the vertices for many rectangles.
+Done.
+Can draw multiple rectanlges to the screen.
+Can move one of the rectangles and camera as well.